flurrux/insta-loader/README.md

 this extension breaks occasionally (once every couple of months) due to Instagram updating their website. i do my best to repair it asap whenever that happens.

-## current major issues

-i've noticed today that the download button in stories is missing sometimes and other times it will just fail to download. am going to investigate asap.
+previous breakage was on October 11th 2022, when download-buttons in stories were missing sometimes and other times the story just failed to download. should be fixed now.

 ## current minor bugs are: